 In a file published in The New Indian Express on 21 May 2019, the Commission had sought a proof from the CISCE, as a part of its exercising to “pursue violation of Section 29 of the RTE Act through private unaided schools affiliated to exclusive forums with the aid of prescribing extraordinary curriculum, inclusive of assessment manner and books aside from those laid down by means of the NCERT.”

 In reaction, the CISCE stated its curricula for pre-college to Class VIII were evolved with the aid of a team of “experts” comprising personnel from the NCERT.
-Following this, an evidence turned into sought from the NCERT as to why the Council had legitimised adoption of a separate syllabus, replying to which the NCERT said it turned into “reviewing” the syllabi followed by means of the CISCE.
+Following this, evidence turned into sought from the NCERT as to why the Council had legitimized adopting a separate syllabus, replying to which the NCERT said it turned into “reviewing” the syllabi followed using the CISCE.

 “Overlooking the issue highlighted by the Commission, NCERT initiated the workout of reviewing the syllabus of CISCE, specifically for primary training.
 This exercise through NCERT validates the moves of CISCE of framing a separate curriculum,” NCPCR has written within the ultra-modern notice.

 Amidst these types of, NCERT has undertaken its biggest exercise in college schooling reforms — a assessment of the National Curriculum Framework (NCF).

 A file posted in The Times of India on 18 May quoted Hrushikesh Senapaty, Director, NCERT, that the initial paintings on the evaluation of the closing NCF, published in 2005, have started, and the committee to adopt the undertaking will be shaped shortly.